Skip to content

 raise ValueError(msg)

-show_color_bar = color_bar is not None
+show_colorbar = colorbar is not None

-if color_bar == 'slices':
+if colorbar == 'slices':

 # Precompute the minimum and maximum along each slice for faster widget sliding.